Michele0303/undetected-httpx/README.md

 # undetected-httpx

-**An HTTP probing toolkit inspired by httpx, powered by curl_cffi with browser-grade TLS and HTTP fingerprinting.**
+**An HTTP probing toolkit inspired by <a href="https://github.com/projectdiscovery/httpx">httpx</a>, powered by curl_cffi with browser-grade TLS and HTTP fingerprinting.**

 `undetected-httpx` is a fast and flexible HTTP probing tool designed for modern web environments where traditional HTTP clients are easily fingerprinted or blocked.